Time management is essential for every business, entrepreneur, manager, and the whole team.

 When you start a business or even own a small/midsize business, the chances are that you have to do a lot of meetings and be part of a lot of small huddles and interruptions.

 But this doesn’t mean you have to greet them with open arms every time.
 In fact, you should show your back as many times you can.

-That’s what the world’s 2nd riches person do.
+That’s what the world’s 2nd richest person is doing.